PoojaVM/master-ontology-app/README.md

     1. Using AWS Glue for CSV data transformation.
     2. Adding frontend functionality for CSV data upload.
 - Concerns:
-    1. As an app with potentially sensitive clinical data, how is the compliance ensured?
+    1. As an app with potentially sensitive clinical data, how should the app compliance be ensured?
 - Questions:
     1. What is the performance expectation for the application?
     2. How many concepts can a concept have as parents and children?